Doing Business With The NSHE

 Whenever possible, competitive bids or quotations are obtained for purchases.
 Purchases amounting to certain dollar value thresholds are mandated to be awarded based on formal bidding or quotations.

-Purchasing solicits formal bids or Requests for Proposals (RFP) for the purchase of goods and services when the aggregate total of a purchase is $50,000 and over.
+Purchasing solicits formal bids or Requests for Proposals (RFP) for the purchase of goods and services when the aggregate total of a purchase is $50,000 or more.
 For construction related projects, the threshold is $100,000.
-Below these limits Purchasing may require informal quotations or conduct a formal solicitation.
+Below these limits competitive quotations are encouraged and sometimes required.
+NSHE uses an online bidding system, NGEM, and potential bidders are encouraged to register to receive notices of relevant solicitations (www.ngem.com).

 Recognizing the need for suppliers to contact the community and market their products, Purchasing does not restrict access.
 In fact, Purchasing views this process as a valuable service to our clients.
 It is to everyone's advantage that current, factual, accurate, product information supports every purchase request.
 It is good business practice to establish and maintain a professional relationship with the purchasing staff.
 This is especially true when a vendor is working on a potentially large or complex purchase.